 COVID-19 has been particularly hard on transplant recipients and their families and caregivers.
-With weakened immune systems, vaccines don’t provide as much protection, leaving them at higher risk of serious illness, hospitalization, or death from COVID-19.
-This highlights the urgent need for more research to develop better ways to protect transplant recipients and reduce the risk of severe disease.
+With weakened immune systems, vaccines don’t provide as much protection, leaving transplant recipients at higher risk of serious illness, hospitalization, or death from COVID-19.
+This highlights the urgent need for more research to develop better ways to protect transplant recipients, families, and caregivers and support their overall health and wellness.

-Since 2020, the CDTRP’s COVID-19 research has focused on the needs and priorities of patients, families, and caregivers.
+The CDTRP’s COVID-19 research has focused on meeting the needs and priorities of patients, families, and caregivers.
 On this page, you will find research updates, educational resources, and the latest information on COVID-19 for transplant recipients, families, and caregivers.

 This page will also provide regular updates on our current research project, Addressing Critical Issues and Therapeutics Emerging in Transplantation in COVID-19 (TREAT-COVID).
 You can also access information from our previous projects below.